ykachube/aws-list/README.md

 and adding them too would bypass existing filters in user configs as Cloud Control has another naming scheme and a different set of properties.
-Moreover, there are some Cloud Control resources that need special handling which is not yet supported by _aws-nuke_.
+Moreover, there are some Cloud Control resources that need special handling which is not yet supported by _aws-list_.

-Even though the subset of automatically supported Cloud Control resources is limited, you can can configure _aws-nuke_ to make it try any additional resource.
+Even though the subset of automatically supported Cloud Control resources is limited, you can can configure _aws-list_ to make it try any additional resource.
 Either via command line flags of via the config file.

 For the config file you have to add the resource to